Asking patients to rate their surgery

 The national Patient Reported Outcome Measures – also known as PROMS – asks patients to assess how they feel about the success of their surgery.
 Patients complete a questionnaire before their surgery, and another a few months later to ask whether the surgery met their expectations.

 What's the standard?

-We currently use the PROMS scheme to assess hip and knee replacements, as well as hernia repair and varicose vein treatment, although only the results for hips and knees include enough patients for the results to be used to draw meaningful conclusions.
+We currently use the PROMS scheme to assess hip and knee replacements, as well as varicose vein treatment and hernia repair, although the results for hernia repair do not include enough patients for the results to be used to draw meaningful conclusions.

 How are we doing?

 Feedback from our patients who have had hip or knee replacement or varicose vein treatment are broadly the same as the national average.